 Credit Hours: 3

 Broad definitions of public health emphasize: the role of society and community in the maintenance of the public's health; a focus on prevention of disease and health promotion; and access to health for all citizens.
 This course explores: the mission, structure, and functions of the U.S. public health system with its emphasis on population health; public health's relationship to the medical care establishment; 20th century public health achievements and 21st century issues and challenges.
 Students will gain an awareness of gender, racial/ ethnic, and social / cultural and economic disparities that challenge the public's health in a global society.
 The ecological view of health, health determinants, and risk factors for disease are explored.
 A basic introduction to surveillance (data collection / interpretation /communication) and descriptive and analytical epidemiology is included in order to introduce students to the science involved in assessing and developing policies that affect the public's health.
-The delivery platform used to support students placed in isolation/quarantine during VMI Summer Session will be Zoom or Teams.
 Prerequisite(s): CH 131 or CH 137 or BI 101

 Civil Engineering

-CE 206 - Solid Mechanics
+CE 206\ - Solid Mechanics

-Instructor: MAJ Craig T. Altman Location: Nichols Engineering 420
+Instructor: MAJ John Wilkins Location: Nichols Engineering 420

 Date/Time: Monday-Friday 9:45-11:45 a.m.